simonpj/ecosystem-proposals/proposals/0000-slurp.rst

 technologies could cater for the needs of everyone.
-But the fact of the matter is that finding the best practices for building projects made up of independently developed packages in a language with early binding, static checking and rich types, **is still a matter of active research**.
+But the fact of the matter is that finding the best practices for building projects made up of independently developed packages in a language with early binding, static checking and rich types, is still a matter of active research.

 At the same time, fragmentation of the community around segregated package ecosystems would be a terrible outcome for everybody.
 We'd end